nisrinasdr/user-lists/README.md

 * [NodeJS](https://nodejs.org/en/)
 * NPM

 After successfully installed NodeJS, the next step is to install the npm.
-Open the command prompt, change directory to the application folder, and run the following command:
+Open command prompt, change directory to the application folder, and run the following command:
 > npm install

 # INSTALLATION

 ## Run the app
-Open the command prompt and change directory to the application folder, run the following command afterward:
+Open command prompt and change directory to the application folder, run the following command afterward:

 > npm start